 How far will you go?

 Where is it now, the glory and the dream?

 Rhyme is a literary device which is mainly used in poetry.
 Identical or similar syllables are repeated at the end of two or more lines.
 Rhyme is related with sounds rather than letters.
 For example, make-shake-lake-take-wake-neck etc are rhyming words.

 Tyger Tyger, burning bright, In the forest of the Night.

 The Pansy at my feet

 Doth the same tale repeat.

-And fade into the light of common day.
+At length the Man perceives it die away, And fade into the light of common day.